-Based on our professional judgement, we determined certain quantitative thresholds for materiality, including the overall Company and Group materiality for the parent company's and consolidated financial statements as a whole as set out in the table below.
+Based on our professional judgement, we determined certain quantitative thresholds for materiality, including the overall Company and Group materiality for the separate and consolidated financial statements as a whole as set out in the table below.
 These, together with qualitative considerations, helped us to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements, if any, both individually and in aggregate on the financial statements as a whole.

-Overall Company materiality EUR 1.5 million (2018: EUR 1.5 million) Overall Group materiality EUR 1.6 million (2018: EUR 1.6 million)

-How we determined it

-0.8% of the Group's and Company's revenue, respectively
+Overall Company materiality EUR 1.5 million (2019: EUR 1.5 million) Overall Group materiality EUR 1.7 million (2019: EUR 1.6 million) How we determined it 0.8% of the Group's and Company's revenue, respectively